 Cyber-bullying is on the rise.
 I want my daughter to not have a phone (unless she’s out) when she is growing up.
 At home, the phone will be returned to us.
 I don’t want her bringing school life and politics into our home; her haven.

-For that reason, Alexa, Echo and Hive can all remain locked out!
+For that reason, app-based technology platforms like Alexa, Echo and Hive can all remain locked out!
 Politics take up enough of our attention through media.
 I do not want them in my home too.